kxdang/react-milestone-palette-app/README.md

 - I used a third party Switch react component for my dark mode toggle on my personal blog after being able to see how third party components are utilized
 - I added a slider to my personal portfolio to toggle between card view and list view
+- Implemented PageTransitions from Gatsby to add animations to portfolio (Similar to CSSTransitions)
 - I have a better understanding of how data is passed around in React and how it is utilized to make everything work in an application